topeogunleye/Writing/skeleton.md

 ## Introduction

 In the evolving landscape of web development, modern browsers have taken on a significant role in data fetching, handling much of this task directly rather than relying solely on the server.
 This shift enhances the user experience by reducing the wait time for initial page loads, allowing users to interact with the page sooner.
-However, while the page structure loads quickly, fetching the actual data—whether blog posts, comments, videos, or other content—can still introduce a delay.
+However, while the page structure loads quickly, fetching of the actual data—whether blog posts, comments, videos, or other content—can still introduce a delay.

 To manage user expectations during this data fetching process, developers often employ visual indicators such as loaders or spinners.
 A particularly effective and popular approach, adopted by major websites like Facebook and LinkedIn, is the use of skeleton loading screens.
 These screens display placeholder elements that mimic the layout of the actual content, providing a visual cue that data is on its way.